-Notice the expression, "when ye be come into the land that I give to you."
+Notice the expression, “When you come into the land which I give to you.”

 Several of the seven feasts of the Lord had to do with the land of promise.
 Yet, the feasts were enjoined solemnly on the Israelites while they still were making their way through the wilderness.